Framinus/contacts-snapshot-starter/README.md

 1. Load your database with the schema: `npm run load_schema`
 1. Install your dependencies: `npm install`
 1. Run the server: `nodemon`

+## Setup for connect-pg-simple

+- Create the session table and load the schema: `npm run load-session-table`